Leaflet/Leaflet/examples/layers-control.md

 Leaflet has a nice little control that allows your users control what layers they want to see on your map.
 In addition to showing you how to use it, we'll show another handy use for layer groups.

 There are two types of layers --- base layers that are mutually exclusive (only one can be visible on your map), e.g. tile layers, and overlays --- all the other stuff you put over the base layers.
 In this example, we want to have two base layers (grayscale and night-style base map) to switch between, and an overlay to switch on and off --- city markers (those we created earlier).
-Lets create those layers and add the default ones to the map:
+Let's create those layers and add the default ones to the map:

 <pre><code>var grayscale = L.tileLayer(mapboxUrl, {id: '<a href="https://mapbox.com">MapID</a>', attribution: mapboxAttribution}),
 	streets   = L.tileLayer(mapboxUrl, {id: '<a href="https://mapbox.com">MapID</a>', attribution: mapboxAttribution});